LENINDALLAS/sonarMapping/README.md

 Navigate into the backend folder and do npm i to install all dependencies Do npm start to setup server
-Open a new terminal now navigate to eyedrove folder and do npm i to install all dependencies Do npm start to start react project
+Open a new terminal now navigate to eyerow folder and do npm i to install all dependencies Do npm start to start react project

 # How it works